Vigneshwar4053/whatsthat/README.md

 - Receives descriptions and converts them to speech

 ### Backend (FastAPI)
-- Processes video frames with YOLOv8 for object detection
+- Processes video frames with YOLOv8 for object detection (latest models like Yolov11l or Yolo11x can be used more better accuracy and efficiency)
 - Uses Groq's LLM to generate natural language descriptions
 - Streams responses back to the client using Server-Sent Events (SSE)